RRGWhite/icse20-main-1069-data/README.md

  - At the class-level, the fields provide the name of the test class, the name of the tested class, and the raters that created/inspected the link.
  - At the method-level, the fields provide the fully-qualified name of the test, the fully-qualified name of the tested function, and the raters that created/inspected the link.
- - The raters are identified either as J[n], where [n] is the ID of the judge, or DEV where the links were created by the developers.
+ - The raters are identified either as J[n], where [n] is the ID of the judge, DEV where the links were created by the developers, or a reference is provided where links were taken from previous published work.

 For the predicted links: